Prolost Watches

 Secretly the coolest complication in the app.
 Yes, the Wear Calendar is another view on what’s recently on-wrist, but magic happens here at the end of every month, and year.

-At the end of a full calendar page of logging daily wears, you’ll be offered the monthly Manifest — a custom report of the month’s wrist activity, including a celebration of the watch that dominated your days.
+At the end of a month of logging daily wears, you’ll be offered the monthly Manifest — a custom report of the month’s wrist activity, including a celebration of the watch that dominated your days.

 The Manifest can be saved, and shared — if you’re into that kind of thing.